PranavBahuguna/Tritium3D/README.md

 You can then use CMake with Visual Studio to generate and build the project files, as well as the RenderingBenchmark app.

+Note: The RenderingBenchmark app creates a symlink to its `Resources` folder.
+The CMake script creates a symlink to this folder but will require admin permissions to do so.
+The easiest way to accomplish this is to run Visual Studio with admin permissions.

 # RenderingBenchmark

 This is an example application that makes use of TritiumEngine.
 It registers the performance of drawing many particles bouncing